 The TCPA stands for Telephone Consumer Protection Act, and it is the federal legislation (originally written in 1991) that governs telemarketing, text messaging, and the Do-Not-Call list.
-While these laws don’t explicitly mention anything about SMS, it’s been ruled that texts are treated as phone calls under the TCPA.
+While these laws do not explicitly mention anything about SMS, it has been ruled that texts are treated as phone calls under the TCPA.
 These laws exist to protect people from unsolicited text messages and phone calls.

 The CTIA stands for Cellular Telecommunications Industry Association, and it is a trade group that represents wireless carriers and others in the telecom industry.
 The CTIA maintains the Short Code Monitoring Handbook which lays out additional guidelines for SMS marketing.
 The CTIA guidelines align with TCPA laws to protect people from unwanted text messages but extend further to help marketers create a better experience for consumers.

-The TCPA and CTIA guidelines should be adhered to, however, it’s important to draw the distinction between what is law and what is regulation.
-There’s a lot of overlap between the two, however, you can view the TCPA as federal laws preventing unsolicited text messages and CTIA guidelines as carrier regulations further protecting consumers.
+The TCPA and CTIA guidelines should be adhered to, however, it is important to distinguish between what is law and what is regulation.
+There is a lot of overlap between the two, however, you can view the TCPA as federal laws preventing unsolicited text messages and CTIA guidelines as carrier regulations further protecting consumers.

 It is important to recognize that although failure to comply with TCPA laws can trigger large class-action lawsuits and penalties of up to $500 per text, failure to comply with carrier requirements can also result in fines.